Christina210490/Service_Web_Error_sqli/README.md

 # Error SQL injection: Setup and Exploitation Guide

 This project demonstrates how a SQL Injection vulnerability can be exploited in a Flask (Python) web application using Docker containers to simulate real-world scenarios.
 The report covers the setup of the environment, the process of exploitation, and key takeaways for securing web applications.
+**Use this guide only in a controlled environment for educational purposes.**
 ---

 ## Prerequisites